A Realistic Pulsar -- Supermassive Black Hole Timing Model: Presence of timing red noise

 The amplitude $A$ and power-law index $\alpha$ can vary a lot for different pulsars.
 Here we choose the values of $A$ and $\alpha$ motivated by the studies of a large sample of pulsars~\citep{Shannon:2010bv,Parthasarathy:2019txt}.
 For normal pulsars, the spectrum index $\alpha$ peaks around $5$, and the red noise amplitude varies around $A_{r}\sim 10^{-10}\,{\rm yr^{-3/2}}$ for more than one dex.
 Transforming this value to $A$ as a reference, in Figure~\ref{fig:noise_realization}, we choose $A=10^{-15}\,{\rm yr^3}$ to represent a case where the red noise is relatively weak and comparable to the white noise, and a case where $A=10^{-13}\,{\rm yr^3}$ which represents a situation where the pulsar has a strong red noise dominating.

 In this work, we ignore the red noise contribution caused by the dispersion measure variation.
 Though, as mentioned before, the complex astrophysical environment in the GC region may introduce a relatively large red noise contribution, they can be treated similarly to the pulsar's intrinsic red noise in real data analysis.
 Including it will only introduce another power-law component in the noise spectrum~\citep{Chen:2025qqb}.
-Further, the contribution from dispersion measure variation has an additional dependence on the observation frequency as $P_{\rm DM}\propto \nu_{\rm obs}^{-4}$, which might be reduced using higher-frequency and multi-frequency observations.
+Further, the contribution from dispersion measure variation has an additional dependence on the observation frequency as $P_{\rm DM}\propto \nu_{\rm obs}^{-4}$. \ZX{}{Future observation at high radio frequencies will further suppress this contribution, and it may be negligible unless the ISM around the GC is especially turbulent.}